Fabrizio-Caruso/CROSS-LIB/README.md

 ## INSTALLATION

+An actual installation is not necessary because Cross-Lib is a collection of scripts and C *source library*, which is compiled on the fly when building binaries for target systems.

-An installation is not necessary because Cross-Lib can be used through GitHub Codespaces on any browser.
+Moreover it can be used through GitHub Codespaces on any browser.

-For an actual installation you can use
+You can also use it with
 - the pre-built docker image,
 - the dockerfile to build an image or
 - a clone of this repository, which requires some dependencies (compilers and a few tools).